Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

 With background fields, the theory is invariant under shifts by any (not necessarily closed) $p$-form $\lambda^{(p)}$ if one imposes that $A^{(p+1)}$ transforms as $A^{(p+1)}\rightarrow A^{(p+1)}+\mathrm{d}\lambda^{(p)}$.
 Note however that $A^{(p+1)}$ is a \emph{parameter} of the modified theory and not a dynamical field: one does not sum over $A^{(p+1)}$, thus the local symmetry is \emph{not} a symmetry of the modified theory with fixed background $A^{(p+1)}$.

-\begin{definition} Summing over all possible backgrounds $A^{(p+1)}$ is the way to go to obtain yet another theory in which the local symmetry is really a gauge symmetry; this process is called \emph{gauging} . \end{definition}
+\begin{definition} Summing over all possible backgrounds $A^{(p+1)}$ is the way to go to obtain yet another theory in which the local symmetry is really a gauge symmetry; this is one way to describe the \emph{gauging} procedure. \end{definition}

 Topological defects corresponding to $G^{(p)}$ write: